7 of the biggest post-Christmas title collapses in English football

 1. Manchester United, 1971/72

 Ah, Brian Clough, destroyer of big clubs’ dreams.
 Old Big ‘Ead’s Derby County side had been inconsistent in the first half of the season, finding themselves five points behind Frank O’Farrell’s star-studded Manchester United on Christmas Day.
 O’Farrell had taken over from the great Matt Busby in June 1971, with the transition initially appearing to be a smooth one as Best, Charlton & Co. sought a first league title since 1967.

 However, a disastrous spell in the new year – which included a run of seven consecutive defeats – meant United ended the campaign down in eighth place, with Derby winning the title from under the noses of Don Revie and Leeds on the final day of the season.
 Not that Clough ever went on about it or anything.

 It's not entirely clear which was the bigger surprise on Christmas Day 1981: that John Toshack’s exciting Swansea side, just four years after labouring in the old Fourth Division, found themselves at the summit of the top-flight table, or that Bob Paisley’s Liverpool were in a scarcely believable 12th place.

-Normal service resumed soon after the festive season, however, as the Reds completed a remarkable comeback to win a 13th title as Swansea finished sixth.
+Normal service resumed soon after the festive season, however, as the Reds completed a remarkable comeback to win a 13th title and Swansea finished sixth.
 Bah, humbug.